Future-House/paper-qa/README.md

 ### Choosing Model

 By default, it uses a hybrid of `gpt-3.5-turbo` and `gpt-4-turbo`.
-If you don't have gpt-4 access or would like to save money, you can adjust:
+You can adjust this:

 ```py
 docs = Docs(llm='gpt-3.5-turbo')